 Scenario Creation

-Instructions for creating a correctly formatted scenario.
-Using the features correctly will make the AI feel more alive and immersive.
+A guide to create a correctly formatted scenario.
+Using FictionLab's features correctly will make the AI feel more alive and immersive.

-FictionLab's create page might seem very different from other platforms.
-This is because FictionLab focuses mainly on roleplay scenarios with multiple characters instead of casual chatting with a bot.
+FictionLab focuses mainly on roleplay scenarios with multiple characters instead of casual chatting with a bot.
+Therefore, it has multiple sections that may feel different from other AI chatting services.

-The main details section is used to explain the scenario and make it look appealing to the users of FictionLab.
-None of the details in this section are passed to the AI, but we still recommend putting effort into it since users are generally more interested in a scenario that looks high-quality.
+The Main Details section is used to explain the scenario and make it look appealing to the Users of FictionLab.
+The details in this section are not readable by the AI, but putting effort into this section will make your scenario more interesting for other Users.

 Main Image

-The box on the left is for your scenario’s main image, which will be the first thing users see.
-Choose an image that is visually appealing and relevant to your scenario.
+The box on the left is for the scenario’s main image which will be the first thing that Users see.
+Choose an image that is visually appealing and relevant to the scenario.
 You can either:

 Upload an image by clicking the "Upload Image File" button.